 The Fair Start Model

-The most comprehensive and effective way to protect kids, animals, the environment, and our democracies is through new policies that ensure socially and ecologically sustainable fair start in life.
+The most comprehensive and effective way to protect kids, animals, the environment, and our democracies is through just and equitable policies that ensure a socially and ecologically sustainable fair start in life.

 Nothing else comes close to doing as much good.